One Man’s Impact in the World

 As Malala became more recognized, she started to get death threats.
 She was a sore thumb and her message ran counter to what the Taliban was trying to achieve.
 Letting her live would mean shaking their control and regime.
 So the Taliban leaders decided to get rid of her.

-On October 9, 2012, Malala was assassinated on the school bus, shot with one bullet through her head, neck, and shoulder.
+On October 9, 2012, Malala was attacked on the school bus, shot with one bullet through her head, neck, and shoulder.
 She was just 15 then.
 She was in a coma for a week and the doctors fought to save her.
 She subsequently came out of her coma and had to learn to speak and walk again.
 Her recovery, with no brain damage, was deemed a miracle.

 After the attack, Malala said: “The Taliban shot me through the left side of my forehead.
 They shot my friends too.
 They thought the bullet would silence us.
 But they failed.”
 (U.N.
 Youth Assembly in 2013)

 “I want to see every child to get quality education.
 And in order to make sure that dream comes true, we have to work hard.
 And we have to take action. […] We are raising our voice saying that not just primary education should be focused on, but both primary AND secondary education should be available to every single child.”